 I love diagrams.
 Nothing helps me organize processes or ideas as well as a flow chart or a tree diagram.
 I often write my case briefs in timeline form instead of the traditional paragraph form.
 I find it is much easier for me to see the important information if I can easily see how it is connected to all of the other information on the page.

 I’ve written before about the wonders of Notion, but I could do a thousand blog posts about how much I love it.
-My whole life is organized in Notion, from my calendar and to-do lists to meal planning, recipes, personal reading notes, to all of my class notes, case briefs, outlines, and (Also it’s free for students!!)
+My whole life is organized in Notion, from my calendar and to-do lists to meal planning, recipes, personal reading notes, to all of my class notes, case briefs, and outlines.

 I have a landing page for school that has all of my assignments for the week.
 Then each class has its own landing page with all of the info for the semester, the BARBRI Outline, a case brief spreadsheet, and subpages for vocabulary, rules, outlining, and each week’s notes.

 I keep all of my case briefs in a chart and link to just that week’s cases in my weekly notes subpages.
 Notability has little emojis available for different kinds of labels, so I label each of the cases to jog my memory.
 We’ll talk more about this next week, but here’s a preview!

 I made a template for weekly notes pages that includes the assignment, a weekly checklist, vocab, and rules.
 I have two columns of notes, one for reading and one for class notes, and then under each, I have a toggle list by subject.
 My contracts professor is kind enough to post her weekly slides before class, so if I have time, I’ll also import the slides into my weekly notes before class starts.

 I love Notion for my class notes because of how easy it is to organize everything.
 I can hide whatever I am not focusing on in that moment and look at just the main topic or just the one case at a time.